Unsupervised Monocular Depth Estimation Based on Hierarchical Feature-Guided Diffusion: Related Work

-\textbf{Generative-based Methods.} To further explore the distributional relationship between image and depth, Almalioglu et al. \cite{gan_vo} propose the first self-supervised monocular depth estimation framework based on a generative adversarial network (GAN) \cite{gan}.
-Li et al. \cite{gan_vo2} further enhance model robustness by using the generator to directly generate both depth and pose.
-To mitigate the impact of occlusions and changes in the field of view, Zhao et al. \cite{masked_gan} introduce the concept of masked GAN.
-Nevertheless, the adversarial training strategies inherent to these methods often result in compromised network stability.
-With the introduction of a novel generative network, the diffusion model \cite{ddpm} exhibits improved stability.
-Additionally, its unique denoising-based training process provides the model with enhanced robustness.
-Recent methods \cite{dif_dep_u}\cite{dif_dep} demonstrate the significant potential of the diffusion model in supervised depth estimation.
-In this paper, we explore the application of the diffusion model in self-supervised monocular depth estimation.
+\textbf{Unsupervised Monocular Depth Estimation based on generative networks.} Building upon the concept of generative networks, Almalioglu et al. \cite{gan_vo} propose the first unsupervised monocular depth estimation framework based on generative adversarial network (GAN).
+This method enhances model robustness by generating depth with a generator and using a discriminator to constrain the difference between reconstructed and real images.
+Li et al. \cite{gan_vo2} further improve model robustness by employing the generator to generate both the depth and pose directly.
+To mitigate the influence of occlusion and visual field changing on reprojection and adversarial loss, Zhao et al. \cite{masked_gan} introduce the concept of masked GAN.
+Nevertheless, the adversarial training strategies inherent to these methods frequently lead to compromised network stability.
+With the design of a new generative network, the diffusion model \cite{ddpm} exhibits better model stability.
+Song et al. \cite{ddim} develop a more efficient denoising diffusion implicit model (DDIM) to achieve a more reasonable inference time.
+There have been methods that demonstrated the significant potential of the diffusion model in the realm of supervised depth estimation for enhancing robustness and stability \cite{dif_dep_u, dif_dep}.